 John Humphrys joined the BBC in 1966 as the district reporter for Liverpool and the Northwest, where he reported the dock strikes of that time.
 He then worked as a foreign correspondent and his reports included the resignation of Richard Nixon in 1973 on television by satellite from the United States and in 1977 when based in South Africa he covered the transformation of Rhodesia into Zimbabwe.

 John Humphrys returned to London in 1980 to take up the post of BBC Diplomatic Correspondent.
-In 1981 he became the main presenter of the BBC's flagship Nine O'Clock News.
-This appointment marked a change in the BBC's approach to news broadcasting.
-With the appointment of Humphrys and John Simpson, the presenters of the news became part of the process of preparing the broadcast, rather than just reading a prepared script as with previous presenters.
+In 1981 he became the main presenter of the BBC's flagship Nine O'Clock News – a role he held until 1987.
+This appointment marked a significant change in the BBC's approach to news broadcasting.; with the appointment of Humphrys and John Simpson, the presenters of the news became part of the process of producing the broadcast, rather than just reading a prepared script as with previous presenters.

 John Humphrys has written several books, including Lost for Words, in which he criticises what he sees as the widespread misuse of the English language, plus 'Devil's Advocate', 'Beyond Words' and 'The Great Food Gamble'.